ingolia-lab/yeast-crispri/docs/30-guides-v1.md

 ## Degenerate guides

-A small fraction of guides are _degenerate_, meaning that they target a non-unique sequence that occurs in multiple places in the genome.
+A small fraction of guides are _degenerate_, meaning that they target non-unique sequences that occur in multiple places in the genome.
 These degenerate guides have `DEGEN` in their *Guide* name.
 For these degenerate guides, the `sequence-good-targets.txt` table lists information about one genomic target location.
 The